akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 The two most commonly used effects are:

 * `persist` will persist the latest value of the state.
-No history of state changes will be stored though
+No history of state changes will be stored
 * `none` no state to be persisted, for example a read-only command

 More effects are explained in @ref:[Effects and Side Effects](#effects-and-side-effects).